 Eddie’s experience with the Cameron Mitchell Restaurant Group ignited another passion: wine education, tasting, pairing, and presentation.
 This led Eddie to his newest position as Vice President of Operations at RAVEN Wine Management Systems, LLC, a wine services company that provides outsourced wine operations for associate restaurants that help make their wine programs successful and profitable.

-According to Eddie, there was no “one thing” that he got from the BPS program that has helped him become successful—it was many things.
+According to Eddie, there was no “one thing” that he got from CIA's bachelor's degree that has helped him become successful—it was many things.
 “Interpersonal communication, accounting and the ins and outs of a P&L, costing, the importance of networking and maintaining close ties to the school once you graduate…all have been key factors to my success.” he says.

 If there is just one thing he would recommend to others interested in a successful career in foodservice, it is the importance of following your dreams.
 “The CIA will give you all the tools and resources you need to build your dream,” Eddie says.
 “All you have to do is bring your love for food and unwavering determination to succeed and you will!”